Who would turn down the chance of being well liked?

 For a more in-depth analysis, you can also use the ProQuo platform to gauge the success of your strategies.
-Consider:

-Monitoring your Popularity score over time and amongst different segments
+Monitoring your Popularity score over time and amongst different segments on the platform

-Correlating your score against previous campaigns
+Correlating your score against previous campaigns to compare performance

 Keep a beady eye on your Popularity score in the platform.
 If your strategy is successful, you should expect to see it rise.